Close Menu

 How does the ABS system work?

-In the ABS system, the rotor and sensor are attached to the wheel of the bike, through which information about the speed of the wheel goes to the electronic chip of the bike’s ECU and ABS pump, and the ABS pump and ECU connected to the master cylinder of the brake determine how much pressure to deliver.
+In the ABS system, the rotor and sensor are attached to the wheel of the bike, through which information about the speed of the wheel goes to the electronic chip of the bike’s ECU and ABS pump, and the ABS pump and ECU connected to the master cylinder of the brake determine how much pressure to dissertation services.
 Then the brake pressure is automatically applied as required, and the bike stops within the minimum braking distance without skidding.

 CBS, ASB and UBS